A history of automation: The rise of robots and AI

 By 1939, the first physical robot, ELEKTRO, went on display at the World’s fair — marking a key point in the history of automation.
 With human commands, he could walk, smoke cigarettes and blow up balloons.

 Following this, in the early 1940s, Isaac Asimov created the three laws of robotics, which he used in his own works of fiction.
 These rules were then accepted by other writers who used them in their science fiction pieces as well.
 The three rules dictate the ways a robot must act with regard to humans:

 - One: A robot may not injure a human being or, through inaction, allow a human being to come to harm.

 - Two: A robot must obey orders given it by human beings except where such orders would conflict with the First Law.

 With the concept of robots invented and generally understood by most, the first autonomous robots in the history of automation were created in 1948 by William Grey Walter.
-He named the ‘tortoises’ Elmer and Elsie.
+These came in the shape of two ‘tortoises’: Elmer and Elsie.

 The robots could find their way around obstacles without human help by following light and making use of a bump sensor.
 Remarkably, the success in the interaction of these two ‘sensory’ inputs (light and touch) which enabled these robots to work, also helped us to better understand our own nervous system.

 In 1950, Alan Turing devised a way to measure the ‘intelligence’ of a machine, which tested the machine’s ability to ‘think’.
 It is known as The Turing Test and is still used today.